fahimalnoor/ems/README.md

 **Ems**
-Employee management system using Spring boot and React.js stack.
+Employee management system using Spring boot (Java) and React.js stack.
 This project has been done as a practice session to sharpen up Full-stack development.

 ***FEATURES***
 Features 1 - CRUD REST APIs for Employee Management Module